-Monarch Teacher Network of Canada (MTN of C) is a growing collective of educators and nature enthusiasts who teach and inspire people to connect with nature through hands-on training and professional development workshops.
+Monarch Teacher Network of Canada (MTN of C) is a growing collective of educators and nature enthusiasts who teach and inspire people to connect with nature through hands-on training, teacher resources, and professional development workshops.
 We are committed to fostering a deeper connection to the natural world through explorations of art, science and environmental action.

 NEW!
 Habitat to Grow!